hazelcast/hazelcast-jet-demos/bitcoin-death-cross/README.md

 The price of Bitcoin from February 19th-20th, 2017 was a move from $1048 to $1077.
 The 50 point average has gone from $951 to $952, recognizing an upward trend but a reduction in volatility.

-The <span style="color: purple;">purple line</span> is the "<i>200-Point Moving Average.</i>" The idea is the same, except it uses 200 points, so it doesn't begin producing output until July 19th, 2017.
+The <font color="purple">purple line</font> is the "<i>200-Point Moving Average.</i>" The idea is the same, except it uses 200 points, so it doesn't begin producing output until July 19th, 2017.

 50 and 200 are standard ranges used in investment.
 The 50-point range gives the short-term trend, while the 200-point range gives the long-term trend.
 <h3>Death Cross and Golden Cross</h3>